PercyPham/funix_algo_assignment/README.md

 # HungPMSE00234x

-All the code related to data structure or algorithm is copied from below repo (also written by me):
+All the code related to data structure or algorithm is copied from below repo (also is written by me - while learning on Udemy):

 ```
 https://github.com/PercyPham/AlgoFunix